How to Get Kids Involved in Prepping for a Disaster

 Have a spot on your refrigerator or somewhere everyone agrees upon for emergency numbers.
 They need to be visible and somewhere where children can easily see them based on their height.

-Kids need to know about emergency communications and how to use cell phones.
+Kids need to know about emergency communications and how to use cell phones and what numbers to call.
 Those emergency contacts and family members’ contact information should be drilled into their brains, but try to do so without scaring them too much.

 Teach Kids When to Call 911